Test ID: CDGF Celiac Disease Gluten-Free Cascade, Serum and Whole Blood

 Clinical Information

 It should be noted that HLA typing is not required to establish a diagnosis of celiac disease.
-Consider ordering CDSP / Celiac Disease Serology Cascade if HLA typing is not desired or has been previously performed.
+Consider ordering CDSP / Celiac Disease Serology Cascade, Serum if HLA typing is not desired or has been previously performed.

 Interpretation